quintusdias/hdfeos_python_zoo/README.md

 netCDF4 package can usually read these files, but code is also provided for reading the file with h5py.

+GDAL is used to read some HDF-EOS2 grid files.

 Fedora 20
 =========
 The Fedora 20 netcdf RPM is built with hdf4 support, so therefore netcdf4-python